Pruritus (overview) L29.8

 • 9.0-10.0 = very severe pruritus

-Basically, a distinction should be made whether pruritus develops in normal or inflammatory altered skin.
+A basic distinction should be made as to whether pruritus develops in normal skin or skin with inflammatory changes.

 Pruritus on primarily unchanged skin (outdated term: pruritus sine materia):